How many law students does Nixon Peabody hire?

 Which offices hire law students?

-The summer program is held in eight offices: Boston, MA; Chicago, IL; Long Island, NY; New York, NY; Rochester, NY; San Francisco, CA and Washington, DC.
+The summer program is held in five offices: Chicago, IL; New York, NY; Rochester, NY; and Washington, DC.

 Does the firm allow split summers?